cosmos/sdk-tutorials/academy/2-cosmos-concepts/5-modules.md

 ### Keeper

 Keepers are the gatekeepers to any stores in the module.
 It is mandatory to go through a module’s keeper to access a store.
 A keeper encapsulates the knowledge about the layout of the storage within the store and contains methods to update and inspect it.
-If you come from a module-view-controller (MVC) world, then it helps to think of the keeper as the controller.
+If you come from a model-view-controller (MVC) world, then it helps to think of the keeper as the controller.

 ![Keeper in a node](/academy/2-cosmos-concepts/images/keeper.png)